CMS-LUMI-POG/PublicPlots/README.md

 * `file_suffix`: A suffix to be added to the name of all of the plots.
 This is useful to distinguish online/normtag lumi, or for special runs, or so forth.
 * `plot_label`: The label to be added to the plots.
 Per agreement with Run Coordination, this should be "CMS Preliminary Online Luminosity" for online luminosity, "CMS Preliminary Offline Luminosity" for preliminary (not physics approved) offline luminosity, and "CMS Preliminary" for approved physics results.
 * `json_file`: A JSON file to define ranges of data that are certified as good for physics.
 * `accel_mode`: The accelerator mode (PROTPHYS, IONPHYS, or PAPHYS).
 This is used for display (and naming) of the plots.
-For single-year plots it can also be used to filter the brilcalc output (see below)
+For single-year plots it can also be used to filter the brilcalc output (see below).
+For multi-year plots you can also specify the special mode ALLIONS which combines PbPb and pPb running.
+In this case you will also need to specify the actual accelerator mode for each year in `accel_mode_by_year`.
+See `public_lumi_plots_ions_run2.cfg` for an example of how this works.
 * `date_begin`: First date to consider in this run.
 * `date_end`: Last date to consider in this run (set this at the end of the year for runs which are still in progress).
 * `cache_dir`: The cache directory where the brilcalc results will be stored (if brilcalc is invoked) and read from.
 See below for more details.
+* `units`: If you want to override the default units with units more appropriate to a special run, they can be specified here.
+There are four different units, for the cumulative by day, cumulative by week, yearly, and maximum instantaneous luminosity.
+They should be specified as a dictionary, as for example `units = {"cum_day": "pb^{-1}", "cum_week": "pb^{-1}", "cum_year" : "pb^{-1}", "max_inst" : "Hz/nb"}`.
+You can also specify just some entries if you only want to override some units.
+Note that only `cum_year` and `max_inst` are applicable for multi-year plots.
 * `data_scale_factor`: If the output from brilcalc needs to be scaled by a factor in order to get the correct value, you can specify the factor here.
 This is necessary for ion runs for 2015 and before, since the luminosity output for these runs was scaled.
 This can be either a flat factor (in which case all data is scaled by that factor) or a dictionary of years specifying the factor for each year you need to scale.
 If you just want to change the display (not the actual luminosity), don't use this; see `display_scale_factor` below.
 * `color_schemes`: Color schemes for the plots, as defined in `public_plots_tools.py`.
 * `verbose`: Adds some extra messages for debugging.

 **Options for single-year plots only**

-* `units`: If you want to override the default units with units more appropriate to a special run, they can be specified here.
-There are four different units, for the cumulative by day, cumulative by week, yearly, and maximum instantaneous luminosity.
-They should be specified as a dictionary, as for example `units = {"cum_day": "pb^{-1}", "cum_week": "pb^{-1}", "cum_year" : "pb^{-1}", "max_inst" : "Hz/nb"}`.
-You can also specify just some entries if you only want to override some units.
 * `display_units`: This is a bit of a workaround necessary for the fact that the units are changed for PbPb running, so the units that need to be displayed are no longer the same as the units that brilcalc uses internally.
 See `public_brilcalc_plots_pbpb_2015.cfg` for an example of how this works.
 * `normtag_file`: The name of the normtag file to use.
 If this argument is not included, no normtag file will be used (i.e., the results will use online luminosity).
 * `beam_energy`: The beam energy (in GeV).
 This will be used to display on the plots and (if enabled) for filtering the brilcalc results.